yungselm/AIVUS-CAA/README.md

     poetry install
 ```

-If you plan on using GPU acceleration for model training, make sure to install the required tools (NVIDIA toolkit, etc.) and the corresponding version of Pytorch.
+If you plan on using GPU acceleration for model training and inference, make sure to install the required tools (NVIDIA toolkit, etc.) and the corresponding version of Tensorflow.

 ## Functionalities
 This application is designed for IVUS images in DICOM format and offers the following functionalities: